Skip to main content

 Migration strategy

-3. Commit the YAML to your repository
+3. Verify the plan shows no changes, then commit the YAML to your repository

 4. Let future changes go through code instead of the Dashboard